Country Report for Sierra Leone

-Reporting to the Committee on the Rights of the Child in 2016, the Government declared that the 2009 Code of Conduct for Teachers and Other Education Personnel prohibited the use of all forms of corporal punishment in schools.
+The 2009 Code of Conduct for Teachers and Other Education Personnel also advises against the use of all forms of corporal punishment in schools.
 Article 2.2.3 of the Code of Conduct states that “teachers and other education personnel shall establish and maintain zero tolerance for all forms of … physical and humiliating forms of punishment” and that “positive methods of corrective discipline” must be employed.
-Although the apparent aim of the text is to eliminate the use of corporal punishment, no explicit prohibition is included.
-In addition, the Code of Conduct is policy, not law.
-As such it is undermined by the above legislative provisions providing legal defences for the use of corporal punishment against children, and does not achieve equal legal protection for children from assault in schools.

 Corporal punishment is unlawful under the Correctional Services Act 2014.
 We are seeking to verify reports that it prohibits corporal punishment and repeals article 73 of the Prison Rules 1960 and article 57 of the Prison Ordinance 1961, which allow for corporal punishment.
 The Constitution 1991 states in article 20 that no person shall be subject to inhuman or degrading treatment or punishment but also states: “Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section to the extent that the law in question authorises the infliction of any kind of punishment which was lawful immediately before the entry into force of this Constitution.”